Geoscience

 Pre-requisites: GEOS 100 or permission of the instructor.

-This course is a week-long field study of the rocks and landforms of a geologically interesting region.
-Geologic evolution and structural geology of the region will be discussed.
+A week-long field study of the rocks and landforms of a geologically interesting region.
+Geologic evolution and structural geology of the region are discussed.
 Regions vary depending on instructor.
-A field trip will be held during the week of spring break.
+A field trip is held during the week of spring break.

 GEOS 458.
 DIGITAL CULTURAL RESOURCE MANAGEMENT.
 5 Credits.